openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

 #### Create Dev Environment

-You will use OpenShift CLI and OpenShift Web Console for interacting with OpenShift during these labs.
+You will use the OpenShift CLI and the OpenShift Web Console for interacting with OpenShift during these labs.
 Open the [OpenShift Web Console]({{ OPENSHIFT_MASTER_URL }}){:target="_blank"}.

 Login with the following credentials: